ysoh286/honours-project-2017/detailed-notes.md

 - More about linking DT to Shiny: http://rstudio.github.io/DT/shiny.html

-**Overall comment:** I think I still need some time to learn and understand Shiny to see what else it can do/can't do - but it seems that a lot of interactivity can be achieved.
+**Overall comment:** I think I still need some time to learn and understand Shiny to see what else it can do/can't do - but it seems that a lot of interactivity can be achieved (for inspiration: [Shiny's gallery](https://shiny.rstudio.com/gallery/)).
 Wonder if I can actually try get the server to print something during the R session whenever the user does something (like change inputs)...

 #### NOTES: